 That’s PERFECT, because if you are eating less but getting more full, you are going to be more likely to keep the weight off.

 Notice, also the difference between men and women.
 There’s only a mild effect for men.
 But the women show a huge decrease in ghrelin.
 Again, this addresses one of the major worries that women are not able to fast.
-Actually, women would be expected to have more benefit from fasting because their hunger can be expected to decrease better than men.
+Actually, based on this data, women might experience more benefits from fasting because their hunger can be expected to decrease better than men.

 Other hormonal changes with fasting